 While store bought nut milk can be convenient and are certainly a bold step away from dairy, there’s simply nothing like fresh homemade nut milk.
 It’s healthier and better tasting, and you don’t end up with all sorts of unwanted fillers and flavoring; just pure nutty goodness.
 I’ve tried just about every nut for nut milk and they’ve all gotten a giant hug from me.
 Almond Sylk, Brazilian Banana Nut Milk.

-Cashew milk is one of the easiest nut milks to make because cashews don’t have any skins.
-That means you just soak and blend to silky perfection and it’s ready to use.
-No straining necessary.
+Cashew milk is one of the easiest nut milks to make.
+Because they have no skins, no straining is involved.
+You just soak then blend to silky perfection and your milk is ready to use.
 The first time I made cashew milk, I couldn’t believe how rich and delicious it was.

-This recipe can be used to make cashew milk, half and half cashew milk, pourable cashew crème, and whipped cashew crème topping.
-You can make all four using the same two ingredients.
+This recipe is for milk, half and half, pourable cream, and whipped cream topping.
+You can make any of these using the same two ingredients; cashews and water.
 The difference between them is simply the amount of water you use.
-All four versions taste incredibly good and can be used in any number of ways.
-I’ve used my cashew recipes for sweet and savory dishes including frosting, pudding, ice cream, soup, salad dressing, pie, cake, sauce, and quiche.
-And I have to say I have always been thrilled with the results every time.
+All four versions are delicious on their own and can be used in any number of sweet or savory dishes including frosting, pudding, ice cream, soup, salad dressing, pie, cake, sauce, and even quiche.
+I’ve used them in countless dishes and have been thrilled with the results every time.

 It’s important that you soak the cashews beforehand for at least 2 hours.
 Soaking removes dust and debris from the nuts, increases enzyme activity (making them more digestible), releases nutrients, and removes physic acid which inhibits mineral absorption.
 Soaking also helps the cashews blend to a silky smooth consistency.
 If soaking longer than 8 hours, you may want to refrigerate to preserve freshness.
 If soaking longer than 24 hours, you will need to rinse and replenish the water.